Try fun sensory play ideas for babies and toddlers that mix early art with hands-on exploring using safe, creative materials.

 Play not only promotes healthy child development, it also helps maintain strong bonds with parents as it gives them the opportunity to connect with their children, which is essential to their well-being.

-YOU know your baby and toddler best.
+Safety Disclaimer: You know your child best.
 Some activity ideas might need to wait or need adaptions to work for your children.
-Keep in mind your child’s tendencies to mouth materials and use the following ideas as inspiration.
+Keep in mind your child’s tendencies to put materials in their mouth.
 Always keep a close eye on young children for possible choking hazards.
 All photos were taken in an art class setting with close parental supervision.

 Sensory Play for Babies & Toddlers